mparker2/mparker2.github.io/resume/index.md

 Took part in 5 week intensive re-training programme for PhD students interested in entering the field of Data Science.
 As part of the course, worked with a London start-up company using their data to predict customer behaviour.
 Course Fees were funded by the Sheffield University Postgraduate Researcher Experience Programme.

 **Internship at Natural England**; January - April 2017
 As part of the Earth Observation team, helped build a model to predict land cover and habitat classification from ESA Satellite Data.
 This involved preprocessing and unsupervised segmentation of satellite imagery using scikit-image, followed by segment class prediction using scikit-learn and R package randomForest.
+Software developed during the project is to be used by environmental agencies in various countries and British territories.
 Some articles explaining the purpose of the "Living Maps" project:
 * [Living Maps for Biodiversity and Natural Capital](http://www.spaceforsmartergovernment.uk/case-study/eo-dip-living-maps-for-biodiversity-and-natural-capital/)
 * [Satellite data transforms Environmental Protection](https://www.gov.uk/government/news/green-space-satellite-data-transforms-environmental-protection)